 In the month of September, GKWFA offered its 103rd first flight lesson when Benjamin Vuu took to the skies over Southern California.
 When asked what he enjoyed most about the flight, Benjamin said, “Everything!
 It was wonderful!”
 When asked if he found anything unexpected, he said, “Definitely how hard you have to yank on the […]Read More

 Help us provide materials, equipment, training devices, and scholarships.

 Training Tomorrow’s Pilots in Today’s Schools

-Giving Kids Wings Flight Academy (GKWFA) is a 501(c)3 public benefit corporation that provides professional aviation training for high school students.
-The Academy teaches math and science through aviation and exposes students to aviation careers.
-The program provides career flight training to all high school students, with a specific focus on increasing the role of minorities and women in aviation.
+Giving Kids Wings Flight Academy (GKWFA) is a 501(c)3 public benefit corporation.
+The Academy teaches math and science through aviation, introduces students to aviation careers, and provides career flight training to high school students.
+The program also maintains a specific focus on increasing the participation of minorities and women in aviation.

 Like many high school students, Jonathan Aguirre went into his senior year unsure of his life purpose or direction.
 The future was a big question mark, and he wasn’t making much progress in finding his way to an answer.
 But a school counselor’s suggestion that he try taking Aviation and Flight 101, a class offered […]Read More